VertebrateResequencing/wr/.docs/reliable4/freeze-fix-plan.md

 ## Fix 4b — recovery-gating (documented follow-up, design decision)

+> SUPERSEDED (2026-07-29) by the "serve clients only when fully ready" design —
+> see `.docs/reliable4/fixprompt.md` (input for `/spec-writer`).
+Not serving
+> clients until recovery is complete closes this gap by construction (no window in
+> which a control RPC can be silently lost), and also fixes the empty/half web-UI
+> and the completed-jobs-missing-until-refresh symptoms.
+Prefer that over the
+> per-RPC gating described below.

 `jsuspend`/`jresume`/`getsetlg` (`serverCLI.go:1696`/`1707`/`1740`) call
 `suspendJobs`/`resumeJobs`/`getSetLimitGroup` directly and are NOT gated by `isRecovering()` (unlike the runner report paths `getij`/`getijForReport`, which